elastic/kibana/packages/kbn-config-schema/README.md

 __Notes:__
 * By default `schema.string()` allows empty strings, to prevent that use non-zero value for `minLength` option.
-* To validate string against a regular expression use a custom validator function, see [Custom validation](#custom-validation) section for more details.
+* To validate a string using a regular expression use a custom validator function, see [Custom validation](#custom-validation) section for more details.

 #### `schema.number()`